 Candidates formally apply to the degree program during EDU 600 Professional Educator Seminar.
 The Graduate Admissions Committee and the Chair of the School of Education will review the candidates' qualifications to confirm their eligibility.
 The EDU 600 Professional Education Seminar provides an orientation to the program including the Conceptual Framework, program standards, policies and portfolio guide-lines.
 It also provides a check on the match of individual professional goals with the program values and standards, as well as a preliminary assessment of readiness on standards.
-Candidates will also complete a technology competency assessment identify a deficiency in the use of technology the candidate will be required to successfully complete an undergraduate prerequisite course on technology in education.
+Candidates will also complete a technology competency assessment (CAT1) during the first semester of enrollment.
+If the results of the technology assessment identify a deficiency in the use of technology the candidate will be required to successfully complete an undergraduate prerequisite course on technology in education.